 - You will be told when to arrive at the hospital.

 After the Procedure

-You will probably go home the day of your surgery.
+Most people can go home the day of your surgery.
 You may have to wear a knee brace for the first 1 to 4 weeks.
 You also may need crutches for 1 to 4 weeks.
-Most people are allowed to move their knee right after surgery to help prevent stiffness.
-You may need medicine to manage your pain.
+Most people are allowed to move their knee right after surgery.
+This may help prevent stiffness.
+You may need medicine for your pain.

-Phillips BB.
+Phillips BB, Mihalko MJ.
 Arthroscopy of the lower extremity.
-In: Canale ST, Beatty JH, eds.
-Campbell's Operative Orthopaedics.
-11th ed.
-Philadelphia, Pa: Mosby Elsevier; 2007:chap 48.
+In: Canale ST, Beaty JH, eds.
+Campbell's Operative Orthopaedics .
+12th ed.
+Philadelphia, PA: Elsevier Mosby; 2013:chap 51.